-Updates to WordPress, WooCommerce, Storefront, your extensions, etc… are a fact of life.
-Our developers are always hard at work releasing updates that add new features, solve issues, tighten security, and in general make your store better than ever.
+Updates to WordPress, WooCommerce, Storefront, and your extensions are a fact of life.
+Our developers are always hard at work releasing updates that add new features, solve issues, tighten security and, in general, make your store better than ever.

 But how do you test an update without potentially causing issues?
 Let’s cover a few of the common ways.